Gruntfuggly/formatOnIdle/README.md

 By default it is enabled for all file extensions (except files without extensions).

-When the current file has an extension, a button is displayed in the status bar (a watch with a tick or a cross next to it) indicating if **Format On Idle** is enabled for the current file extension:
+When the current file has an extension and an available formatter, a button is displayed in the status bar (a watch with a tick or a cross next to it) indicating if **Format On Idle** is enabled for the current file extension:

 <img src="https://raw.githubusercontent.com/Gruntfuggly/formatOnIdle/master/button.png">